VittorioGatto/2021_ORTA_Stochastic_single-allocation_hub_location/README.md

 ## main.py

-In main.py it is possible to select which dataset conatained in the _etc_ folder we would like to solve.
+In main.py it is possible to select which dataset (.txt) conatained in the _etc_ folder we would like to solve.

-For instance, we can solve the dataset containing 10 nodes with fixed cost by typing:
+For instance, we can solve the dataset containing 10 nodes (10L) with fixed cost by typing:
 ```
 (27)    filename = "./etc/10L"
 ```

 Dataset options are: _10L; 10T; 20L; 20T; 25L; 25T; 40L; 40T; 50L; 50T_ and _easy_instance_ (6 nodes).

+_InstanceSampler.py_ is then used to generate the instances of our problem.